 Sermon Notes (Page 2)

 Nearly every week, Sermon Notes are provided to help us prepare for upcoming sermons.
-Following the sermon, additional notes are added in reflection.
 Feel free to use these Sermon Notes in your personal study or in a group!

 I think the notion of walking in the truth…the truth of who we are and whose we are…is probably a fairly appealing notion to most of us.
 Our spirits, I believe, inherently yearn for this type of authenticity.
 But day to day reality has taught many of us that this is probably easier said than done.
 There are all kinds of things and forces and entities that tempt us to step outside of our truth, sometimes unnecessarily puffing ourselves up…sometimes tamping down the essence of who we are.